AngelosStam/therapease/README.md

 - Requested On – timestamp of when the request arrived.
 - Proposed Date & Time (you can edit in-line).
 - Message – expandable card for longer notes.
-- Actions – “Modify,” “Approve,” or “Cancel.”
+- Actions – “Modify,” “Approve,” or “Reject”.
 - Approving automatically moves the entry into upcoming sessions and sends the client notification.

 Upcoming Sessions: The sessions that the therapist has with clients.